 While many people think it’s impossible to open accounts remotely as a non-resident, it can be done.
 You just need to know the right banks, branches, and which specific bankers to talk to.
 You also need to know the specific opening strategies that work at those banks based on your situation and know how to present yourself correctly to the banker.
 And while that might seem daunting, it’s all possible with a bit of guidance.

 As a first step, South Africans moving money (and anyone in a similar situation), should seriously consider where they want to bank and then identify the best banks for non-residents that allow remote account applications.

 Alternatively, if you’re a South Africa that is able to travel in order to open the bank account in person, even more options are available to you.

-If you’re not sure where you’re moving but you still want (or need) to open a bank account right now, you can use GlobalBanks Insider to identify the specific banks and countries that make the most sense for you.
+If you’re not sure where you’re moving but you still want to open accounts, you can use GlobalBanks Insider.
+We will help you to identify the specific banks and countries that make the most sense for you.

 So far, the top banking priorities that South African’s moving money have shared with us include finding a strong currency.
-And near the top of that list is also a strong banking jurisdiction, strong rule of law, and the same legal protections for both foreigners and locals.
+And near the top of that list is also a strong banking jurisdiction with strong rule of law.
+Not surprisingly, they also want the same legal protections for both foreigners and locals.

 And while our conversations almost always focus on banking, a lot of the South African’s that join GlobalBanks also look for bank accounts in a country with favorable immigration and residency policies.